mnguye49/finalProject/SRS.md

 In this section, you should give a brief overview of what your project will be.
 Describe the software system you are building and what problems it solves.
 You should also give a short description of the stakeholders (users of the system) and what their needs are.
 There is no set formatting requirement, but you should maintain a consistent structure across future sections.
 Not all members must contribute to this section.

+Our final project will be a website for a cake business where the customers can order and customise their own cakes that can be delivered to their homes and other locations.
+Due to the internet evolving, more and more businesses are adding their services onto online platforms in order to expand.
+In addition, some customers may not have a means of transportation for reasons and may need their goods to be delivered to them.

 ## Requirements